tahngarth825/yesangel/README.md

 16. Make your own profile available on top right nav bar
 17. MAKE FILTERS WORK WITH AGE AND GENDER; FIX HEIGHT
 19. Add a "check all" for genders of interest
+20. Numbers like age in filter throw errors when typed (do slider?)
+21. Make splash page obvious of what it does!
+22. Browse page shows obvious meaning (make desired traits text larger; maybe dif color?)
+23. Check out bottom of heroku setup to make sure dyno stays awake
+24. Data persists in login when error is thrown
+25. Age EdgeModifier on signup
+26. SIGNUP DOESN'T WORK!
+27. Your own page orientation is not checkboxes
+28. Can make push one button for all submits on your profile
+29. Location should be a drop-down!
+30. HEIGHT DOESN'T START AT RIGHT DEFAULT :(
+31. change font

 ### Sources
 1. React-sliders: https://www.npmjs.com/package/react-slider
 2. React-select: http://jedwatson.github.io/react-select/

+{React.cloneElement(this.props.children, {siteData: this.props.siteData})}